DonAnthonyLee/DonAnthonyLee.github.io/docs/puj/PagodaShadowsPage006-008.md

 <!-- Her mother urged her to kill herself, as the only solution of the question. -->
 Tsṳ-niôⁿ-kiáⁿ kâi âi kiò i khṳ̀ tsṳ̆-chĭn, tàⁿ tshûn<a href="#note_3" class="note">3</a> chí-tiâu-lōu hó-kiâⁿ ╌tiaⁿ.
 <!-- I sent agents to negotiate with the boy's parents, but could make no terms with them; -->
-Uá chhiah liáu kâi tong-nâng khṳ̀ kah hṳ́-kâi ta-pou-kiáⁿ kâi pĕ-bó phue̍h, liáu, jīm phue̍h phue̍h m̆ tshái-tāi.
+Uá chhiah liáu kâi tong-nâng khṳ̀ kah hṳ́-kâi ta-pou-kiáⁿ kâi pĕ-bó phue̍h, liáu, jīm phue̍h phue̍h m̆ tshái-tāi;
 <!-- and I also sought the officials and learned that they would not condone the withholding of a bride from even such a bridegroom. -->
 uá iā tshuē kuè kuaⁿ-gê, liáu chiàⁿ-tsai, tsŭ-sǹg kâi sin-nn̂g chiòⁿ-seⁿ, i╌nâng iā bô-iông-chhêng ╌nâng pé-pa̍k sin-niôⁿ kè-nâng.
 <!-- There was no legal way in which this child could be saved from her fate. -->